CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-controllers.md

 # Creating Controllers

-There are two types of controllers in AppEngine: controllers with SAP authorization and controllers without authorization.
+There are two types of controllers in CompuTec AppEngine: controllers with SAP authorization and controllers without authorization.
 In a secure controller, connection-scoped services are injected.
 This guide outlines the key differences between these controller types, provides code examples, and highlights Swagger integration to simplify API documentation.

 ## Classic Controllers